Nukte-y/WorkdayAgenda/README.md

  A dynamic agenda, featuring editable hourly slots.
 Easily save your thoughts, plans, or important notes  for future reference.
 The color-coded design adapts to the current hour, offering a visual guide for seamless organization and navigation.

- You can access the quiz page at https://nukte-y.github.io/WorkdayAgenda/
+ You can access the page at https://nukte-y.github.io/WorkdayAgenda/

 ## Usage